 Data governance

 Your data masking tool should be secured with Role-Based Access Control (RBAC).
-In a static vs dynamic data masking comparison, while static data masking obscures a single dataset, dynamic data masking provides more granular controls.
+While static data masking obscures a single dataset, dynamic data masking provides more granular controls.
 With dynamic data masking, permissions can be granted or denied at many different levels.
 Only those with the appropriate access rights can access the real data.
 Others will see only the parts that they are allowed to see.
 You should also be able to apply different masking policies to different users.

 05